jameswhite/capabilities/README.md

 ### Humans
   - Humans have capability complexity scores.
 Not having a high enough score means it'll take longer to instanciate a capability, as Research will need to be done.
   - Humans come with an inital cost and an upkeep, automations are maintained like any other capability.
+  - Upkeep comes in the form of paper.
+  - Sales and Marketing Humans are a special kind of Human that will increase Users per Capability.

 ### Research
   - If no resource has a capability at the level required to instantiate something, they can either spend time (with the associated upkeep spend) to research it or you can acquire another Resource with that capability.